pip-services/pip-services-docs/content/en/conceptual/communication/swagger/_index.md

 As such, they represent two different approaches when it comes to Swagger documentation: A REST service needs a YAML file that describes its UI in order to generate its documentation, whereas a commandable service allows for automatic generation via a description of the command set or via a YAML file if the path to it is included in the configuration file.
 Moreover, it should be noted that an automatically-generated description always considers an HTTP method as POST.

-To explain these cases, we will create an app that given a name returns the phrase “Hello {name}” by calling a method named greeting.
+To explain these cases, we will create an app that given a name returns the phrase "Hello {name}" by calling a method named greeting.
 In this app, we will include the necessary elements to create a Swagger UI that documents this method.
 The following sections teach the steps to achieve this goal.

 #### Pre-requisites